Disorientation; Thinking - unclear; Thoughts - cloudy; Altered mental status - confusion

 Treatment depends on the cause of the confusion.
 For example, if an infection is causing the confusion, treating the infection will likely clear the confusion.

-Mendez MF, Padilla CR.
-Delirium.
-In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
-Bradley's Neurology in Clinical Practice.
-7th ed.
-Philadelphia, PA: Elsevier; 2016:chap 4.BACK TO TOP
+Mendez MF, Yerstein O. Delirium.
+In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
+Bradley and Daroff's Neurology in Clinical Practice.
+8th ed.
+Philadelphia, PA: Elsevier; 2022: chap 4.BACK TO TOP